 People tend to feel less hungry and more full on a ketogenic diet, partially attributed to the reduction in blood sugar and insulin spikes.
 It has been recommended by doctors for individuals struggling with any form of diabetes.
 Interestingly Dr. Eric Berg notes that cancer cells need glucose for fuel and yet cannot use ketones, making a Ketogenic diet something that people with cancer might give consideration to.
 One video below is an extremely interesting account of a man who was diagnosed with cancer, and overcame it using a very strict keto diet, eating mostly grass fed ribeye steaks for several weeks, attempting to “starve” the cancer by denying the cancer cells glucose.
 This worked for him and validates the principle.

 I should mention, because it is closer to how I actually eat, I believe in the principles at work in a keto diet rather than strict adherence to it.
 As a diet it undoubtedly works for and has helped many people.
 But personally, I think having SOME carbs has its place too.
 The following video is from someone who once ate a strict carnivore/keto diet, wrote a book about the benefits of it, and has since come out and advocated for eating some carbs within that diet.
 To me it’s all about balance and sustainability.
-So while I eat many meals including breakfast where I have almost zero carbs following a sustained period of not eating, I enjoy things like fruits, cacao, or rice as part of my lunch, dinner, or snacks.
+So while I eat many meals including breakfast where I have very few carbs following a sustained period of not eating, I enjoy things like fruits, cacao, or rice as part of my lunch, dinner, or snacks.

 Fasting (intermittent, and longer forms)